JohnLCaron/rlauxe/README.md

 Commitment:
 - Configuration information is set in ElectionInfo.
-- Write the electionInfo, cardManifest, contest, and if needed, the pools and batches to a publically accessible "bulletin board".
+- Write the electionInfo, cardManifest, contest, and if needed, the pools and styles to a publically accessible "bulletin board".
 - Digitally sign these files; they constitute the "election commitment" and may not be altered once the seed is chosen.

 Verify: